-Opportunity knocks for taking the next step: in the coming days and weeks Congress will be filling special interest groups’ stockings with goodies loaded into year-end spending and extender legislation.
+Opportunity knocks for taking the next step: in the coming days and weeks Congress will be considering and passing year-end spending and extender legislation.
 The insurance cartel will no doubt be on the receiving end of even more taxpayer dollars.

 How about some more relief for patients and their doctors?

-No we’re not asking for a handout, but simply asking Congress to let patients spend their own HSA funds for Direct Primary Care.
+No we’re not asking for a handout, but only this: let patients spend their own HSA funds for Direct Primary Care.
 Current IRS rules impede individuals with HSAs from even entering into periodic-fee DPC agreements.
 It is past time to right this wrong.

 Here’s what we’re asking you to do:

 Call your Senators and House Member.

 Or you can call the Congressional Switchboard at (202) 224-3121.